rbuchberger/robert-buchberger.com/_posts/2018-09-19-aviation-and-programming.md

 flight, until we put the airplane to bed.
 It's a dying career field, replaced by computers on nearly all aircraft flying today.
 The shortest accurate description is "Systems Expert".
 I sit in the middle seat, behind the throttles, and run the systems that keep us flying.
-When they malfunction, as all mechanical systems do, it's my job to notice, alert the crew, and know how to handle it.
+When they malfunction, as all machines do, it's my job to notice, alert the crew, and know how to handle it.

 This new position took many of the challenges of my previous one, and added time pressure.
 Instead of hours or days to solve a problem, I have seconds or minutes.
 When one forgotten switch of 20 in a checklist can overheat a system, or give the whole crew hypoxia, you continue to work slowly, deliberately, and consistenly.
-You learn that some mistakes are forgivable, and some are not.
+You learn that most mistakes are forgivable, but some are not.

-As a mechanic, the only people I generally interacted with were my supervisors and coworkers.
-Now, as an engineer, the only time I work with another engineer is my yearly checkride.
+As a mechanic, I generally interacted with other mechanics.
+As an engineer, the only time I work with another engineer is my yearly checkride.
 Instead I integrate with a crew of 6, giving meaningful, timely, and useful input.
 Your interpersonal skills improve in that situation; you learn to disagree and point out mistakes, productively and without insult (explicit or implied).
 You learn to have your own mistakes and failings pointed out in a similar manner, without taking offense.
 These are the strengths that make a crewed aircraft so effective; we live and die together, and all criticism is for the sake of future success.
 Hubris doesn't last long in that world.
+(Well, sometimes it does.
+You know how pilots are.)

 ## So how does this relate to programming?